hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 ### Bioinformatics Application

-You could see this is if you had a path saved to a variable and you wanted to use that to create paths to files within that directory.
-For example,
+You can see this could be very useful if you had a path saved to a variable and you wanted to use that path variable to create paths to files within that directory.
+For example:

 ```
 alignment_directory=/my/alignment/files/are/here/